awsdocs/ec2-image-builder-user-guide/doc_source/create-image-recipes.md

 ------
 #### [ Linux ]

-   The source \(parent\) image in this example is an Image Builder AMI\.
-When you use an Image Builder AMI, you must have access to the AMI, and the AMI must be in the same Region where you are using Image Builder\.
-Save the file as `create-image-recipe.json`and use it in the create\-image\-recipe command\.
+   The base image \(`parentImage` property\) in this example is an AMI\.
+When you use an AMI, you must have access to the AMI, and the AMI must be in the same Region where Image Builder runs the command\.
+Save the file as `create-image-recipe.json`, and use it in the create\-image\-recipe command\.

    ```
    {